-Nurses who have earned an associate or diploma degree in nursing and have an active unrestricted, unencumbered RN license are eligible to apply.
+Nurses who have earned an associate or diploma degree in nursing and have an active unencumbered RN license are eligible to apply.
 Students complete university required courses and prerequisites for the major, then apply for admission to upper division nursing courses.
 Completion of 124 semester credits are required for graduation.
-Required nursing courses are online so computer and internet access, and computer literacy are essential.
+Required nursing courses are online so computer and internet access is essential.
 Clinical experiences are completed in the student's community.